scottaubrey/elife-base-images/adr/0007-docker-vs-docker-compose.md

 Use a single docker image to ship dummy projects.

-Use one or more `docker-compose.yml` files to.
+Use one or more `docker-compose.yml` files to build and deploy real projects.

 ## Consequences